 6. Build Your NAFTA Know-How

 What are the pros and cons of NAFTA plans?
-Penalties and potential duty charges may be significant if errors are found and neither Customs agency will accept ignorance as an excuse (AMPS and the NAFTA Certificate of Origin).
+Penalties and potential duty charges may be significant if errors are found and neither Customs agency will accept ignorance as an excuse.
 If you manage many NCOs, or manufacture and sell to North American companies, we strongly suggest you visit the PCB Learning Center to learn more about NAFTA and other FTA's.
 You have the choice of in-class seminars and on-demand videos to learn about international trade.
 The information and practices you learn from these classes will improve your NAFTA management process.

 Manage Your Processes